TechJunkie is a BOX20 Media Company

 A welcome feature for those eager to ensure their data’s integrity is the ability to assign an alternate storage location for your disk image.
 You can set up daily, weekly, monthly, and many other backups.
 There are also advanced settings like compression levels that you can employ.
 Macrium Reflect can help you migrate entire drives to new hard disks, such as transferring everything from an old HDD to your new SSD.

-The Free Edition doesn’t come with encryption; you’ll need to upgrade to the paid “Home version” for the extra security feature.
+The Free Edition doesn’t come with encryption; you’ll need to upgrade to the paid Home Edition worth $69.95 for the extra security features.
 Don’t worry, though.
-You can still do simple cloning tasks with relative safety using the Free Edition.
+Using the Free Edition, you can still do simple cloning tasks with relative safety.
 Cloning a drive is as simple as pressing a button and assigning a target drive.
 Restoring is also a relatively simple process.
 You need to select the disk image and use the preview feature to begin restoration.

 The Free Edition is a bit feature-sparse, so if you’re in the market for something more robust, this one may not be the one for you.
 The paid version of this software may be an option, but it’s also a little higher in price range than some of its competitors.
-If you’re going to back up disks to servers, you’ll also have to go through some rather complicated steps.
+To back up disks to servers, you’ll also have to go through some rather complicated steps.
 Macrium Reflect Free Edition gives users exactly what they’re looking for – a simple solution for cloning and backing up data.

 As a bonus, the license for business use can give IT professionals another tool in their arsenal without denting department budgets.
 If you want something basic, powerful, and free, this program may be the one for you.